 6 Reasons You Need A LinkedIn Profile

-- To build a professional online presence: You may not want recruiters and hiring managers scrolling through your Instagram or TikTok, but you absolutely want them to see your LinkedIn profile.
-When you apply for a job or internship, your prospective employer will likely Google you and oftentimes, your LinkedIn profile will show up at the top of the search results.
-Use your LinkedIn profile to highlight the jobs you’ve held and the skills you have gained, show off a portfolio or project you are proud of and let your network know that you are looking for opportunities to grow professionally.
+You may not want recruiters and hiring managers scrolling through your Instagram or TikTok, but you absolutely want them to see your LinkedIn profile.
+When you apply for a job or internship, your prospective employer will likely Google you and oftentimes, your profile will show up at the top of the search results.
+Use your profile to highlight the jobs you’ve held and the skills you have gained, show off a portfolio or project you are proud of and let your network know that you are looking for opportunities to grow professionally.

-- To find a job or internship: LinkedIn has a job board where you can search for and apply to internships and employment opportunities.
-Many employers post positions directly on LinkedIn, so you can apply for jobs just by sending them your LinkedIn profile (just make sure your resume is attached as well).
+LinkedIn has a job board where you can search for and apply to internships and employment opportunities.
+Many employers post positions directly on LinkedIn, so you can apply for jobs just by sending them your profile (just make sure your resume is attached as well).
 LinkedIn can also send you alerts about jobs that may match your interests.